 We are however not putting further effort into this, as we have come to the conclusion that federation is the wrong architecture for private communications.
 We still do multicast, but we no longer expect our users to trust a server (see secushare).

 Presence itself can be a problem for the protocol that was specifically designed to solve it.
 Examples:

 Having to Guess the Meaning of a Packet

-The PSYC protocol provides you with a method (or message code, message type) for every protocol message, which immediately makes it clear what the meaning (semantics) of the packet is, whereas a Jabber server, even psyced, has to closely look at what a client or server sends and find out what it wants.
-This means parsing the complete XML packet, no matter who it is intended for, then inspecting a lot of individual aspects of every packet.
+The PSYC protocol provides you with a method (or message code, message type) for every protocol message, which immediately makes it clear what the meaning (semantics) of the packet is, whereas an XMPP server, even psyced, has to closely look at what a client or server sends to figure out what it wants.
+This means parsing the complete XML packet, no matter who it is intended for, then inspecting a lot of individual aspects of each packet.
 For example,

 <presence from='foo' to='bar'/>

-is what we call a _notice_friend_present, while the Jabber construct
+is what we call a _notice_friend_present, while the XMPP construct

 <presence from='foo' to='bar'> <x xmlns='jabber:x:delay stamp='20051015T20:07:42' from='foo'/> </presence>